 - Embrace mobile technology, and use a virtual doctor, such as Doctor On Demand® External Site

-Studies show 37 percent of millennials don’t have an established relationship with a personal doctor (also known as a primary care physician).
-A personal doctor is the go-to person for preventive care and is associated with better overall health and lower hospital and emergency use.
+Studies show 37 percent of millennials don’t have an established relationship with a primary care provider.
+A PCP is the go-to person for preventive care and is associated with better overall health and lower hospital and emergency use.

 Generation X (born 1965–1980)